blewcheez/osticket-prereqs/README.md

 <h3> Step 3: Logging into our Virtual Machine (VM) through Remote Desktop </h3>

-- In Azure, locate your osTicket-vm, and copy the public IP addresss.
+- In Azure, locate your osTicket-vm, and copy the public IP address.
 - Paste it into your Remote Desktop
 - Sign in with "mr_admin" & "Passworrd1".
 - Hit yes and login.